Akkadu/multilingual-sdk-examples/README.md

 # Akkadu Multilingual SDK
 Examples repo for Akkadu Multilingual SDK, this repo contains ReactJS, VueJS and VanillJS examples.

-Each example contains the subtitels widget example and it can be removed as needed.
+Each example contains the subtitles widget which can be removed if not needed.

 For installation and more information specific to each example please read the corresponding README.md in each of the example directories.

-## Multilingual SDK docs
+## Multilingual SDK documentation
 [https://rsi-docs.akkadu.com/](https://rsi-docs.akkadu.com/)

-## Examples in this repos
+## Examples in this repo
 ### [ReactJS Example](https://github.com/Akkadu/multilingual-sdk-examples/react-example)
 ### [VueJS Example](https://github.com/Akkadu/multilingual-sdk-examples/vue-example)
 ### [VanillaJS Example](https://github.com/Akkadu/multilingual-sdk-examples/vanillajs-example)